 It’s fun to be around people with ESTP personality type and, thankfully, they aren’t very rare — about ten percent of the general population according to David Keirsey, but other sources cite much lower numbers.
-Did you ever want to meet someone who makes even going to the grocery store an adventure?
+Have you ever wanted to meet someone who makes even going to the grocery store an adventure?
 Then you should look for an ESTP!
 ESTPs are witty, clever and fun — your life will never be dull around them.
 Not sure about your personality type?
 You can take this test to get a scientifically validated answer.

 There are seven other extroverted types, but the ESTP is the most socially sophisticated of all the types: